 Subscribe: iTunes / SoundCloud / Google Play / Stitcher / RSS

 I also spoke with Hanlin Tang, an algorithms engineer at Intel’s AIPG, about two tools announced at the conference: version 2.0 of Intel Nervana’s deep learning framework Neon, and Nervana Graph, a new toolset for expressing and running deep learning applications as framework and hardware-independent computational graphs.
 Nervana Graph in particular sounds like a very interesting project, not to mention a smart move for Intel, and I’d encourage folks to take a look at their Github repo.

 One of the things announced at the conference is that Intel and O’Reilly will be partnering on the AI Conference going forward, starting with the San Francisco event in September.
-To celebrate this, we’re going to start our O’Reilly AI Conference ticket giveaway early, and run it through August 2nd.
-To enter, just let us know what you think about any of the podcasts in this series, or post your favorite quote from any of them, on the show notes page, on Twitter, or via any of our other social media channels, mentioning @twimlai and @intelnervana using the hashtag #twimlaiSF , so that we know you want to enter.
-Max 5 entries per person.
+To celebrate this, we’re going to start our AI Conference ticket giveaway (courtesy of O’Reilly), and run it through August 4th.
+To enter, visit the giveaway page.

 Thanks to Our Sponsor

 A big thank you to Intel Nervana, who is supporting this podcast series.
 I’m very grateful to them for helping make this series possible, and I’m excited about the cool stuff they launched at the O’Reilly AI conference, including the Neon framework and Nervana Graph announcements.
 Be sure to check them out at intelnervana.com, and let them know via Twitter @IntelNervana how much you appreciate their support of the podcast.